Grand Theft Auto: Episodes from Liberty City

 - 30 % positive mentions

-The music in "GTA IV: Episodes from Liberty City" has received mixed reviews, with many praising the expanded and improved soundtracks in the DLCs compared to the base game.
-However, players express frustration over the removal of numerous songs due to expired licenses, which has diminished the overall experience for those who enjoyed the original tracks.
-Despite these issues, the new music selections and radio stations introduced in the expansions are generally well-received, contributing positively to the game's atmosphere.
+The music in "GTA IV: Episodes from Liberty City" has received mixed reviews, with many praising the expanded and diverse soundtrack that includes new radio stations and a variety of genres, particularly rock.
+However, players express frustration over the removal of over 50 songs due to expired licenses, which has diminished the overall experience for those who purchased the game with the original soundtrack.
+Despite these issues, the music remains a highlight for many, contributing significantly to the game's atmosphere and enjoyment.

 “Fantastic soundtrack with several radio stations to listen to when driving around in the big apple...
 Liberty City.”

-“Great expansion with new protagonists and new story, and of course, new music.”
+“Great GTA game expansion with new protagonists and new story and of course new music.”

 “They cut over 50 radio songs from the game because they didn't want to pay money to extend their licenses, so they can just keep selling the game without a great part of the music that was in it.”